About

 "Dress your pasta with sauce and not the other way around...”

-The core belief behind the brand is that a pasta dish should always center around the pasta and should not have to compete with the sauce and other embellishments which are nothing more than auxiliary.
+This is my core belief: a pasta dish should always center around the pasta and should not have to compete with the sauce and other embellishments.
 It is this singular appreciation of pasta as the true protagonist that drew me into its world.
-The richness and depth of its tradition, techniques and history are as colourful, if not more than the complex sauces and high priced ingredients we are accustomed to seeing and expect in our pasta dishes.

 "Focus on technique, skill and processes …”